octue/octue-sdk-python/docs/source/creating_digital_twins.rst

             ----

-        Octue digital twins run in a Docker container if they are deployed.
+        Octue services run in a Docker container if they are deployed.
 They can also run this way locally.
 The SDK provides a default ``Dockerfile`` for these purposes that will work for most cases:

         - For deploying to `Google Cloud Run <https://github.com/octue/octue-sdk-python/blob/main/octue/cloud/deployment/google/cloud_run/Dockerfile>`_